christian130/docs/v20.1/make-queries-fast.md

 (2 rows)
 ~~~

-OK, so we have verified that the columns in our `WHERE` clause are not indexed.
-Now we'll need to create indexes on those columns.
+As we suspected, there are no indexes on `salary` or `to_date`, so we'll need to create indexes on those columns.

 First, we create the index on the `salaries.salary` column.